hamb0n-3/osinter/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Description**
-Which feature would you like to see added to BBOT?
+Which feature would you like to see added to OSINTER?
 What are its use cases?